 The link between progesterone and a woman’s appetite isn’t fully understood yet.
 But there are several different theories about how it causes changes in food cravings.

-When your body produces more NPY than usual, it can make you hungrier for carbs or fat-rich foods.
 It’s believed that women are more likely to crave carbs at this time because it will boost serotonin levels (2).

-Progesterone can lead to insulin resistance in fat cells, which over time makes you put on more weight (7).
+As one of it’s natural roles during pregnancy, progesterone can lead to insulin resistance in fat cells, which over time makes you put on more weight (7).
 This means that any food or drink containing sugar doesn’t help control your hunger pangs since it further boosts the level of glucose in your body.
 The excess glucose is stored as fat so instead of feeling satisfied after eating, you tend to feel hungrier than usual and eat more, which only increases the number of calories entering your bloodstream.

 High Cortisol Levels

 Cortisol is a hormone that’s released when you’re stressed (10).
-When cortisol levels are high, it reduces insulin sensitivity, which in turn causes your body to hold on to fat and increase one’s appetite for sugary foods.
+When cortisol levels are high, it reduces insulin sensitivity, which in turn causes your body to hold on to energy and increase one’s appetite for sugary foods.

 How To Deal With High Appetite And Cravings Caused By Progesterone